dotlang/language/doc/RFE.md

 `ret` and `return` will be misleading
 `ensure`
 `assert` is better. but it is not meaningful here.
-`retif` ? remember that we are not bound by other languages.

 Y - Make assignment a statement so people cannot mis-use side-effects and combine them.